Belk Center Research Staff Author New Report: "The Role of North Carolina’s Comprehensive Articulation Agreement in Transfer Efficiency"

 Research Brief by Belk Center's Dr. Monique N. Colclough on Faculty Professional Development

 Dr. Monique N. Colclough, Senior Research Associate with the Belk Center, has created a research brief about the teaching and learning case studies for faculty professional development in North Carolina’s community colleges.
+During the 2019-2020 academic year, 130 full-time and adjunct faculty were interviewed at six community colleges, resulting in recommendations for disciplines, institutions, and the community college system.

 Our research efforts to institute systemic change centers on a transition from the more traditional approaches – which are often jargon-laden and slow to reach decision-makers — to modes of scholarship that are timely, accessible and digestible.
 The research we conduct addresses community college practitioner needs and provides actionable data that leaders can use to make informed improvements at their institutions.
 Further, the broader practice-focused research agenda we develop dovetails with continuous institutional improvement efforts at North Carolina community colleges.
 Our current body of research focuses on key areas: